|

 commercial centre pieces with built-in coax connectors.
 Personally, I like to make up my own

-IP56-sealed plastic balun boxes using a toroid plus stainless steel bolts with stainless wing nuts
+IP56-sealed plastic balun boxes using a toroid plus stainless steel bolts with stainless wing

-all add up!).
+they all add up!).
 You should probably use ring terminal connectors of approximately 6mm to

 terminate and connect each leg of a dipole at the centre point, but soldered/tinned loops in